 1.1 Objective of the Dragon1 Standard

-Dragon1 is a visual modeling language with a meta-model, set of shapes/icons, rules, roles and constraints.
-With that, anyone can model, describe, analyze and communicate aspects of the current and future state Enterprise Architecture of an organization and its projects realizing transformation.
+Dragon1 is a visual modeling language with a metamodel, a set of shapes/icons, rules, roles, and constraints.
+With that, anyone can model, describe, analyze, and communicate aspects of the current and future state of an organization's enterprise architecture and its projects, realizing transformation.

-Dragon1 as standard provides a set of 300+ entity classes and relationships between these entity classes to create models, views and visualization of Enterprise Architecture.
+Dragon1, as standard, provides 300+ entity classes and relationships between these entity classes to create models, views, and visualization of Enterprise Architecture.
 Such as creating Architecture Design Books.

 1.2 Overview of the Dragon1 Standard

-Organizations like commercial enterprises and government organizations continuously transform, change and innovate, because of new technologies and the changed needs of customers and clients.
+Organizations like commercial enterprises and government organizations continuously transform, change, and innovate because of new technologies and changed customer and client needs.
 Projects are started up to execute these transformations in the organization.

-Some people in and around the organization are concerned with the future of the organization, in terms of value, existence, being an employer, competition and revenue.
-These people we call owner/clients and stakeholders.
+Some people in and around the organization are concerned with the organization's future in terms of value, existence, being an employer, competition, and revenue.
+These people we call owners/clients and stakeholders.
 The stakeholders want every transformation or every project to be a success, making the organization stronger than it was before.

-In and around the organization there are also people, architects, that can design, model and visualize the current state and the future state of the organization in terms of the structure (entities, building blocks, relationships and dependencies) and the architecture (concepts, patterns, principles, rules and standards).
+In and around the organization, there are also people, architects, who can design, model, and visualize the current state and the future state of the organization in terms of the structure (entities, building blocks, relationships, and dependencies) and the architecture (concepts, patterns, principles, rules, and standards).

-Dragon1 enables architects to make sure that all the concerns, needs and requirements from the owner/client and stakeholders are addressed and processed in the design and realization of architecture and enterprise-wide solutions.
+Dragon1 enables architects to ensure that all the concerns, needs, and requirements of the owner/client and stakeholders are addressed and processed in the design and realization of architecture and enterprise-wide solutions.

-Dragon1 supports creating artifacts like models, views and diagrams of the structure, architecture and transformation of the organizations.
-And you can do this for any aspects, domain or layer and stakeholder-specific.
+Dragon1 supports creating artifacts like models, views, and diagrams of the structure, architecture, and transformation of the organizations.
+You can do this for any aspect, domain, or layer and stakeholder-specific.

 1.3 The Structure of Dragon1